medfusian/Study/README.md

-Repository with my Python learning process
+Repository with my learning process